guitarvydas/guitarvydas.github.io/_posts/2021-10-04-Debuggers.md

 # Interpretation vs. Compilation

-*All* languages can be interpreted.
+*All* programming languages can be interpreted.

 Only *some* languages can be compiled.